R&D Tax Credits

 The merged scheme applies to expenditure incurred in accounting periods commencing 1st April 2024.
 It is important to note that this is not for expenditure incurred from the start of April.
 For example, if the company year-end is 31st December 2024, all qualifying R&D costs from 1st January 2024 to 31st December 2024 are included in the SME/RDEC scheme and it won’t be until the following financial year (31st December 2025 year-end) that the company’s R&D spend will change over into the new merged scheme.

-The Enhanced R&D Intensive Rate (ERIS) is an enhanced payable credit rate of 14.5% is available for eligible R&D intensive loss-making SMEs that fall into the below criteria:
+The Enhanced R&D Intensive Support (ERIS) is an enhanced payable credit rate of 14.5% is available for eligible R&D intensive loss-making SMEs that fall into the below criteria:

 Pre-Claim Notification